codacy/codacy-clang-tidy/docs/description/bugprone-unhandled-self-assignment.md

 By default, this check searches only those classes which have any pointer or C array field to avoid false positives.
-In case of a pointer or a C array, it’s likely that self-copy assignment breaks the object if the copy assignment operator was not written with care.
+In case of a pointer or a C array, it's likely that self-copy assignment breaks the object if the copy assignment operator was not written with care.

 See also: